How to fix your Cloud Security

-- Test security measures: White hat hackers helps organizations through attempting hack into company to test their security.
+- Test security measures: White hat hackers help organizations through attempting hack into the company to test their security.

 - Identify vulnerable hosts: Since IP addresses are constantly changing and cloud resources are continuously being created and destroyed.
 Make sure your vulnerability data is correlated with the configuration data.